Some entrepreneurs start a business with a full-time job because it is the only option for those who dream of having their own company.

 New companies generally don’t pay PT for the first accounting period if your Corporation Tax liability is less than €200,000.
 Instead, you pay the final CT liability that is due for the first accounting period.

 If you are working full time and starting a business in Ireland, it’s wise to save a percentage of your income for your PT bill at the end of the year.
-This is shock to new businesses because they didn’t realise they needed to pay this tax.
+This is a shock to new businesses because they didn’t realise they needed to pay this tax.

 Talk to our expert Client Services Team who are always happy to talk to you about our accountancy and compliance services.